 Anaesthetist Jobs in Adelaide

-Adelaide offers anaesthetists a compelling mix of world-class public hospital infrastructure, a growing private sector, and a cost of living advantage that no other major Australian capital can match.
-South Australia's capital is an increasingly attractive destination for anaesthetists at every career stage.
+Adelaide offers anaesthetists strong public hospital infrastructure, a growing private sector, and a cost of living that no other major Australian capital can match.
+It is an increasingly practical choice for anaesthetists at every career stage.

 Royal Adelaide Hospital and Major Public Sector Facilities

-The Royal Adelaide Hospital is the centrepiece of anaesthetic practice in South Australia.
-Opened in 2017, it is one of the most technologically advanced hospital facilities in the southern hemisphere, housing state-of-the-art operating theatres equipped with the latest anaesthetic workstations, monitoring systems, and integrated imaging.
-The RAH serves as the principal referral centre for complex surgical cases across South Australia and parts of the Northern Territory, providing anaesthetists with exposure to a wide range of high-acuity procedures including cardiothoracic, neurosurgical, vascular, and major trauma cases.
+The Royal Adelaide Hospital opened its purpose-built city campus in 2017 and is one of the most technologically advanced hospital facilities in the southern hemisphere.
+Its operating theatres are equipped with modern anaesthetic workstations, monitoring systems, and integrated imaging.
+The RAH is the principal referral centre for complex surgical cases across South Australia and parts of the Northern Territory, providing exposure to high-acuity procedures including cardiothoracic, neurosurgical, vascular, and major trauma cases.
+If you want access to complex anaesthesia in a well-resourced environment, this is the flagship site.

-Flinders Medical Centre in the southern suburbs is the second major public teaching hospital, with a comprehensive surgical program spanning general, orthopaedic, gynaecological, and urological procedures.
-Working at Flinders gives anaesthetists close involvement with Flinders University's medical school, with meaningful opportunities to contribute to undergraduate and postgraduate education.
-The Women's and Children's Hospital on King William Road completes the trio of major public anaesthetic employers, offering paediatric anaesthesia across the full developmental range, from neonates and infants through to adolescents, alongside obstetric anaesthesia services.
+Flinders Medical Centre in the southern suburbs is the second major public teaching hospital, with a surgical program spanning general, orthopaedic, gynaecological, and urological procedures.
+Working at Flinders means close involvement with Flinders University's medical school and genuine opportunities to contribute to undergraduate and postgraduate education.
+The Women's and Children's Hospital on King William Road completes the trio, offering paediatric anaesthesia from neonates through to adolescents alongside an active obstetric anaesthesia service.

 Private Hospital Network and Day Surgery Opportunities

-Adelaide's private hospital sector is substantial and continues to grow.
-Calvary Health Care operates multiple sites across the metropolitan area, including Calvary Adelaide Hospital in the CBD and Calvary North Adelaide Hospital, both of which maintain busy elective surgical programs.
-The Epworth network, along with St Andrew's Hospital and Ashford Hospital, provides further private sector options for anaesthetists seeking to develop or expand independent practice.
+Adelaide's private hospital sector is active and continuing to grow.
+Calvary Health Care runs multiple sites including Calvary Adelaide Hospital in the CBD and Calvary North Adelaide Hospital, both with busy elective surgical programs.
+St Andrew's Hospital and Ashford Hospital add further options for anaesthetists developing or expanding independent practice.

-The day surgery sector in Adelaide has grown considerably in recent years, driven by advances in minimally invasive surgical techniques and the increasing preference of surgeons and patients alike for ambulatory care models.
-Independent day procedure centres across the metropolitan area provide anaesthetists with a high volume of elective cases in a more predictable, less acute environment than major hospitals.
-For anaesthetists who enjoy procedural variety without the unpredictability of emergency on-call, day surgery work in Adelaide can be an excellent complement to or primary focus of private practice.
+Day surgery in Adelaide has grown substantially in recent years as minimally invasive techniques have expanded and the preference for ambulatory care models has increased among surgeons and patients alike.
+Independent day procedure centres provide high-volume elective lists in a more predictable environment than major hospitals.
+For anaesthetists who want procedural variety without heavy emergency on-call, day surgery in Adelaide is a viable primary focus or complement to private hospital work.

-Adelaide's private anaesthetic market is notably less saturated than those in Sydney and Melbourne.
-This has practical implications for anaesthetists looking to establish or grow private practice: surgical lists are more accessible, relationships with surgeons are easier to build, and the time required to develop a sustainable private caseload is generally shorter.
-Anaesthetists relocating from larger markets often find the transition to Adelaide's private sector smoother and more commercially rewarding than anticipated.
+Adelaide's private anaesthetic market is less saturated than Sydney's or Melbourne's.
+Surgical lists are more accessible, relationships with surgeons are easier to develop, and building a sustainable private caseload takes less time.
+Anaesthetists moving from the larger markets often find the transition smoother and commercially better than they expected.
+That is a recurring theme from doctors who have made the move.

 SA Health Anaesthetic Workforce and Career Development

-SA Health employs anaesthetists across its metropolitan and regional hospital network under competitive enterprise agreement arrangements.
-Staff specialist positions at major hospitals include base salary, after-hours allowances, superannuation, and salary packaging benefits.
-Visiting Medical Officer arrangements are also available for anaesthetists who prefer to structure their practice across both public and private settings, and many Adelaide anaesthetists operate under mixed arrangements that combine public hospital work with private consulting rights.
+SA Health employs anaesthetists across its metropolitan and regional hospital network under enterprise agreement arrangements.
+Staff specialist positions include base salary, after-hours allowances, super, and salary packaging benefits.
+Visiting Medical Officer arrangements are available for anaesthetists who prefer to structure their practice across both public and private settings, and many Adelaide anaesthetists operate under mixed arrangements that combine public hospital work with private consulting rights.

-For anaesthetic registrars and trainees, South Australia offers accredited training positions at the Royal Adelaide Hospital, Flinders Medical Centre, and the Women's and Children's Hospital.
-The SA training network provides Fellows of the Australian and New Zealand College of Anaesthetists (FANZCA) with exposure to the full breadth of clinical anaesthetic subspecialties, including cardiac, neuro, paediatric, obstetric, regional, and pain medicine.
-Supervisors across Adelaide's training hospitals are experienced clinicians with strong records of supporting trainees through Fellowship examination.
+ANZCA-accredited training positions are available at the RAH, Flinders Medical Centre, and the Women's and Children's Hospital.
+The SA training network gives trainees exposure to the full breadth of anaesthetic subspecialties: cardiac, neuro, paediatric, obstetric, regional, and pain medicine.
+Supervisors across Adelaide's training hospitals have strong records of supporting candidates through fellowship examination.

-Adelaide also has a growing interest in pain medicine as an anaesthetic subspecialty.
-Several anaesthetic practices in the city have developed significant chronic pain management programs, either through hospital-based multidisciplinary pain clinics or private consulting arrangements.
-For anaesthetists with FANZCA and additional pain medicine qualifications, Adelaide represents an underserved market with genuine scope for practice development.
+Pain medicine as an anaesthetic subspecialty is growing in Adelaide.
+Several practices have developed chronic pain management programs through hospital-based multidisciplinary clinics or private consulting arrangements.
+For anaesthetists with FANZCA and pain medicine qualifications, Adelaide is a relatively underserved market with real scope to build a practice without going up against dozens of established competitors.

 Building a Private Anaesthetic Practice in Adelaide